azure-wings/azure-wings.github.io/content/notes/Join expressions.md

 #### Comparison of `ON` and `USING`
 In a nutshell, `ON` can be used for most joins, but `USING` is a handy shorthand for the situation where _the column names are the same_.

-The following queries are quivalent.
+The following queries are equivalent.
 ```sql
 SELECT  I.title, R.name
 FROM    albums I